takonews/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Takonews uses Basic authentication to allow access to the API.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Takonews expects for ID/PASS to be included in all API requests to the server in a header that looks like the following:

 `Authorization: meowmeowmeow`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>ID/PASS</code> with your personal ID/PASS.
 </aside>

 # Articles